 The rise of the orrery

-The public discourse that followed this publication and its popularity inspired people to learn more about this “new” heliocentric solar system.
+The public discourse that followed this publication inspired people to learn more about this “new” heliocentric solar system.
 In 1704, two London clock makers, George Graham and Thomas Tompion, began making affordable solar models.
 These models had hand cranks and moving orbs representing the Earth, Moon, and Sun.
 As a result, complex phenomena was turned into mechanical models that became fixtures in households and classrooms.

 The orrery gets its name from the fourth Earl of Orrery, Charles Boyle, who commissioned his own model in 1713.
 These models inspired continued exploration of the solar system and helped predict day and night, seasons, eclipses, and more.
 The orrery at the Museum is an example of a common model used at home or in the classroom at the turn of the century.

 –Written by Rebecca Hutchins, Curator of Collections

 In addition to the orrery, the Museum has other special programming planned to celebrate the Apollo 11 moon landing anniversary.
 Join us for a screening of the new Smithsonian Channel movie The Day We Walked On the Moon.
 The screening will take place Saturday, July 20 at 1pm in the Rotunda Room of Old City Hall.
 The screening is included with admission and free to members.